 Cholesterol-rich saturated-fat foods provide the building blocks for sex hormones, including testosterone, estrogen, and progesterone.
 Without cholesterol, master hormone pregnenolone cannot be made, which regulates these hormones.

-On top of that, statin drugs that inhibit the liver’s production of cholesterol may have a very damaging effect upon the cascade of hormones of the endocrine system.
+On top of that, statin drugs that inhibit the liver’s production of cholesterol may have a very damaging effect upon the cascade of hormones of the endocrine system and reduce CoQ10 levels.

 The most common side-effects of statin drugs are: